The 2020 Space Census was the first national survey of the UK space workforce.

 The survey was conducted via an online form open for 12 weeks from 7th October to 31st December 2020.
-It comprised approximately 50 questions covering demographic information (age, gender, ethnicity, etc.), work information (role, company, salary, etc.) experiences discrimination, and paths into the sector (qualifications, influences, etc.).
+It comprised approximately 50 questions covering demographic information (age, gender, ethnicity, etc.), work information (role, company, salary, etc.) experiences of discrimination, and paths into the sector (qualifications, influences, etc.).

 We surveyed 1552 people working in the UK space sector from more than 250 organisations across industry, academia, government, the military, and the non-profit sector.
 This is approximately 5% of the UK space workforce.